diwakar-s-maurya/amqp-delay/README.md

-# Delay messages for AMQP-0-9-1
+# Delay messages for AMQP 0-9-1

-Usecase: I want send/process a AMQP0-9-1 message at x time
+Usecase: I want send/process a AMQP 0-9-1 message at x time

 This application lets you send a message to another queue or process a message for self with delays.
 There is no limit on amount of delay time.